 Jim Milledge has been one of the UK's leading figures in mountain medicine for many years.
 In 2018 he completed a long awaited memoir entitled - "Mountains My Lab".
 Although Jim's intention was not to widely publish the book he has granted us permission to reproduce extracts on our blog.
-Over the course of this year we'll bring you images and text that describe Jim's extraordinary life.
+Over the course of the next year we'll bring you images and text that describe Jim's extraordinary life.

 I was just 18 when I went up to Birmingham University.
 In some ways I was quite confident.
 Being away from home was no problem; boarding school had been a good introduction to the hall of residence, Chancellor’s Hall.
 The work in the first year was not too demanding, since I had covered some of it already in the Lower Sixth Form at school.
 But in other ways I was very naïve, especially in respect of girls.
 However, with the help of a succession of girl friends I learnt the exciting, frustrating and curious ways of dating in those far-off and innocent times.
 It was clearly understood that there could be no question of any permanent relationship until after we graduated in six years time, if all went well!
 I quickly made many friends, played some rugby, joined a small church choir.
 We went to “hops” at the Students Union on Saturdays and I joined the University Air Squadron.